apollusehs-devops/aws-centralized-logging/README.md

 # AWS Centralized Logging Solution
-The AWS Centralized Logging Solution is a reference implementation that provides a foundation for logging to a centralized account.
+The AWS Centralized Logging Solution is a reference implementation that provides a foundation for logging to a centralized account in China regions.
+The solution is forked from https://aws.amazon.com/solutions/centralized-logging/, which is the best fit for global offering.

 Customers can leverage the solution to index CloudTrail Logs, CW Logs, VPC Flow Logs on a ElasticSearch domain.
 The logs can then be searched on different fields.

-## Getting Started
-To get started with the AWS Centralized Logging Solution, please review the solution documentation. https://aws.amazon.com/answers/logging/centralized-logging/

-## Launch at China Region

-### Architectural changes
+## Architectural design

 See following architecture as changed edition.

 ![architecture diagram with Nginx](./docs/nginx-diagram.jpg)

-### Quick start
+## Quick start

 1. Generate key pair through admin console or awccli.
 ```